PloneGov-IT/monet.calendar.criteria/README.txt

 This product give to Plone two new types of collection criteria, explicitly using features given by `monet.calendar.event`__.
-You will be able to perform Collection search that take care of event's "Ignorer" and "Includes" filters.
+You will be able to perform Collection search that take care of event's filters: weekdays, days to ignore and days to include.

 __ http://pypi.python.org/pypi/monet.calendar.event/